Submission Shark Community | Instagram: @mountainmanbjj

 Do you plan on training your whole life?

 Without a doubt.
-There's so many physical and mental health benefits to the BJJ lifestyle and there has been multiple examples of individuals, such as Helio Gracie, that continued practicing until a very late age.
+There are so many physical and mental health benefits to the BJJ lifestyle and there have been multiple examples of individuals, such as Helio Gracie, that continued practicing until a very late age.
 Also, no matter how long you've been training and how proficient you become, you absolutely never stop learning more about yourself and BJJ, which keeps you constantly coming back for more.

 For me personally its the combination of the intense level of competition, the healthy and balanced lifestyle, and the amazing people that you constantly come across.

-For me it has made me so much more aware of the proper care my body needs to perform at the highest level.
-Proper exercise, nutrition, sleep, and knowing ones body are critical pieces and need to be known in order to be successful.
+For me, it has made me so much more aware of the proper care my body needs to perform at the highest level.
+Proper exercise, nutrition, sleep, and knowing one's body are critical pieces and need to be known to be successful.